hedmana/p5_js/README.md

 ![Alt Text](gifs/matrix.gif)

 ## Fireworks
 Under the fireworks folder you'll find, you guessed it, a firework simulation.
 The program continuously generates fireworks in the browser window.
+I also ended up using this as a banner for my GitHub profile's README.md.

 ![Alt Text](gifs/fireworks.gif)